Piano Sonata No. 23 (Beethoven)

 Ludwig van Beethoven's Piano Sonata No. 23 in F minor, Op.
 57 (colloquially known as the Appassionata, meaning "passionate" in Italian) is among the three famous piano sonatas of his middle period (the others being the Waldstein, Op.
 53 and Les Adieux, Op.
-81a); it was composed during 1804 and 1805, and perhaps 1806, and was dedicated to Count Franz von Brunswick.
+81a); it was composed during 1804 and 1805, and perhaps 1806, and Beethoven dedicated it to cellist and his friend, Count Franz Brunswick.
 The first edition was published in February 1807 in Vienna.

 Unlike the early Sonata No. 8, Pathétique, the Appassionata was not named during the composer's lifetime, but was so labelled in 1838 by the publisher of a four-hand arrangement of the work.
-Instead, Beethoven's autograph manuscript of the sonata has "La Passionata" written on the cover, in Beethoven's hand.
+Instead, Beethoven's autograph manuscript of the sonata has "La Pasionata" written on the cover, in Beethoven's hand.

 One of his greatest and most technically challenging piano sonatas, the Appassionata was considered by Beethoven to be his most tempestuous piano sonata until the twenty-ninth piano sonata (known as the Hammerklavier).
-1803 was the year Beethoven came to grips with the irreversibility of his progressively deteriorating hearing.
+1803 was the year Beethoven came to grips with the irreversibility of his progressive hearing loss.

-An average performance of the entire Appassionata sonata lasts about twenty-five minutes.
+An average performance of the entire Appassionata sonata lasts about twenty-five to twenty-seven minutes.

 Form

-The sonata, in F minor, consists of three movements:
+The sonata consists of three movements:

-Allegro assai
+I. Allegro assai

 A sonata-allegro form in 12/8 time, the first movement progresses quickly through startling changes in tone and dynamics, and is characterised by an economic use of themes.

 The main theme, in octaves, is quiet and ominous.
 It consists of a down-and-up arpeggio in dotted rhythm that cadences on the tonicized dominant, immediately repeated a semitone higher (in G♭).
 This use of the Neapolitan chord (i.e. the flattened supertonic) is an important structural element in the work, also being the basis of the main theme of the finale.

 As in Beethoven's Waldstein sonata, the coda is unusually long, containing quasi-improvisational arpeggios which span most of the early 19th-century piano's range.
 The choice of F minor becomes very clear when one realises that this movement makes frequent use of the deep, dark tone of the lowest F1 on the piano, which was the lowest note available to Beethoven at the time.

 The total performance time of this movement is usually between 8 1/2 and 11 minutes.

+II.
 Andante con moto

 A set of variations in D♭ major, on a theme remarkable for its melodic simplicity combined with the use of unusually thick voicing and a peculiar counter-melody in the bass.
-Its sixteen bars (repeated) consist of nothing but common chords, set in a series of four- and two-bar phrases that all end on the tonic.
-(See image.)
-The four variations follow:
+Its sixteen bars (repeated) consist of nothing but common chords, set in a series of four- and two-bar phrases that all end on the tonic. (see image) The four variations follow: